Grange Property Management, as part of Clarion Housing Group (Clarion) needs to process personal data in order to deliver our services to you:

 We will use your contact details to send you information and communicate with you about all matters associated with your lease, tenancy, service or other primary relationship with Grange Property Management.
 We will not send you unrelated electronic ‘direct marketing’ (informing you about the range of services available at Grange or Clarion) unless you have agreed to this.
 We will never sell your details to 3rd parties for their marketing purposes.
 You have the right to object to direct marketing at any time, and any promotional communications will always include clear instructions on how to ‘unsubscribe’.

 You can ask for a copy of the personal information we hold about you.
 This is known as a Subject Access Request (SAR).
-You can also request information to be corrected, erased or transferred to another organisation.
+You can also request information to be corrected, erased, or transferred to another organisation.
 The best way to request this is to put your request in writing and include a copy of proof of address and valid ID.
-Further details outlining all of your rights in relation to your personal data are available on our website.
+Further details outlining all of your rights in relation to your personal data are available here.

 Examples of where we may need to share your information